5-Step Guide To School Content Marketing

 Step 5: Share Your Content Online

 One thing that helps you build an online presence is being shared.
-When people share the content that you post, it’s effectively free marketing.
+When people share the content you post, it’s effectively free marketing.
 You get more eyes on your content without any extra expense.
 The general recommendation is to spend about 20% of your content marketing work developing the actual content and 80% of your time distributing it, sharing it, and ensuring that it gets out into the world.

-If your content is shared through on social media posts or if it goes viral, you’ll gain a lot of interest and followers, which can then be converted into students and happy parents.
+If your content is shared through social media posts or if it goes viral, you’ll gain a lot of interest and followers, which can then be converted into students and happy parents.
 Properly implemented content marketing for schools can have untold returns when the message resonates with your target market.
 Once you’re able to establish this base of parents and stakeholders who are interested in your content, the rest of your content marketing for schools will receive the benefit of more impressions from all the friends and followers that these parents have.

 The 80/20 Rule